jekyllt/jasper/README.md

 ## Thanks

-All the design work has been already done by the Ghost team.
-Many thanks to them :smile:
+Many thanks to the Ghost team for all the design work that allows to make this clone possible.
+Also many thanks to all contributors, that help keeping the project alive and updated :smile:

 ## Copyright & License